ChellaVigneshKP/multi-cloud-management/README.md

 ![architecture](Archi2.png)

 ### Technologies Used
-- Spring Boot (Java) for Auth, Admin Server and Gateway services
+- Spring Boot (Java) for Auth, Admin Server , Config Server and Gateway services
 - Flask (Python) for VM management
 - Eureka for service discovery
 - Kafka for event-driven communication